Best Lights for Painting Miniatures—My Brief View

 Recommended lights for painting accurately have a color temperature that falls within the daylight range (5000 – 6500K or Kelvin) and provides sufficient diffuse illumination to prevent eye strain, e.g., squinting, and hard-shadowing.

-When people ask what they can do to improve their painting, my answer, aside from thinning your paints, is: “what kind of lighting do you use? or “what desktop light setup do you need for painting miniatures?”.
+When people ask what they can do to improve their painting, my answer—aside from thinning your paints—is: What kind of lighting do you use?
+What desktop light setup are you working with?

 1. Phive LED Task Lamp